nwferreri/Portfolio/README.md

 # Portfolio: Nick Wildason-Ferreri
-A showcase of some of the Data Science/Analytics projects I've completed as I work to transition into the field.
+Welcome to my portfolio!
+Here I will showcase some of the Data Science/Analytics projects I've completed as I work to transition into the field.

 Certificates for the courses I've completed as part of my Data Science program can be found [here](https://github.com/nwferreri/Portfolio/tree/main/Certificates).